 Hens and chicks are my favorite succulents.
 Why?
 Their scientific name is Sempervivum, which means “live forever” because you have to try really, really hard to kill them.
-Sorry, but you have a definite black thumb if you kill these bad boys, and perhaps you should stick to the silk variety of plants.
+In this post, I’m sharing tips for growing hens and chicks.
+If you have a definite black thumb if you kill these bad boys, and perhaps you should stick to the silk variety of plants.

 My parents have been growing them for years in a large terra cotta strawberry pot near their front door.
 These suckers propagate so easily, they started to sprout up on the ground surrounding the pot.
 Craziness.
 So a couple summers ago, I asked my mom if she would bring me some hens and chicks so I could plant them in some containers on our back patio.